annebrown/content-data/content/1.frameworks/next/ref/data-fetching/getStaticProps.md

 ## Example:

-Fetch posts from an API and display on page:
+Fetch posts from API and display on page:

 ```js
 // pages/posts.js